VadenGrey/ten-thousand/README.md

 ### How to Initialize:

-    use pytest in the pythonic-garage-band directory
+    use pytest in the ten-thousand directory

 ### Tests

-Tests were pre-written and none skipped
+All tests pass, were pre-written, and none skipped